-(u) Exhibit Number (2.1) Description Agreement and Plan of Margar dated as of August 2, 2000 among Pensi Americas, Inc. Pensi Co.
-Inc. and Pensi Cola Matropolitan Pottling (2.1) Agreement and Plan of Merger dated as of August 3, 2009 among PepsiAmericas, Inc., PepsiCo, Inc. and Pepsi-Cola Metropolitan Bottling Company, Inc. (included as Appendix A to the proxy statement/prospectus) (the schedules and exhibits have been omitted pursuant to (2.2) Item 601(b)(2) of Regulation S-K) (2.2) Waiver Letter from PepsiCo, Inc. dated as of November 16, 2009 (included as Appendix A-1 to the proxy statement/prospectus) (3.1) Amended and Restated Articles of Incorporation of PepsiCo, Inc., which are incorporated herein by reference to Exhibit 4.1 to PepsiCo, Inc.'s Registration Statement on Form S-8 (Registration No. 333-66632) (3.2) Bylaws of PepsiCo, Inc., as amended on September 18, 2009, which are incorporated herein by reference to Exhibit 3.2 to PepsiCo, Inc.'s , Current Report on Form 8-K dated September 18, 2009 (5) Opinion of Womble Carlyle Sandridge & Rice, PLLC regarding legality (8.1) Opinion of Davis Polk & Wardwell LLP regarding tax matters (8.2) Opinion of Briggs and Morgan, P.A. regarding tax matters (15) Letter of KPMG LLP, independent registered public accounting firm of PepsiCo, Inc., regarding unaudited interim financial information (21) Subsidiaries of PepsiCo, Inc., which is incorporated by reference to Exhibit 21 to PepsiCo's Annual Report on Form 10-K for the fiscal year ended December 27, 2008 (23.1) Consent of KPMG LLP, independent registered public accounting firm of PepsiCo, Inc. (23.2) Consent of KPMG LLP, independent registered public accounting firm of PepsiAmericas, Inc. (23.3) Consent of Deloitte & Touche LLP, independent registered public accounting firm of Bottling Group, LLC (23.4) Consent of Womble Carlyle Sandridge & Rice, PLLC (included in the opinion filed as Exhibit (5)) (23.5) Consent of Davis Polk & Wardwell LLP (included in the opinion filed as Exhibit (8.1)) (23.6) Consent of Briggs and Morgan, P.A. (included in the opinion filed as Exhibit (8.2)) (24) Power of Attorney of Registrant's Board of Directors (99.1) Proxy Card for PepsiAmericas, Inc. Special Meeting of Stockholders (99.2) Form of Election Form and Letter of Transmittal and Instructions for completing the Election Form and Letter of Transmittal (99.3) Consent of Goldman, Sachs & Co.
-(99.4) Consent of Centerview Partners LLC (99.5) Consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated (99.6) Commitment Letter among Bank of America, N.A., Banc of America Securities LLC, affiliates of Citigroup Global Markets Inc. and PepsiCo, Inc., dated August 3, 2009 (incorporated by reference to Exhibit 99.2 to the Current Report on Form 8-K of PepsiCo, Inc. filed on August 4, 2009) (99.7) Stipulation and Agreement of Compromise, Settlement, and Release dated November 20, 2009 (c) Exhibit Description Number (99)(c)(1) Description Opinion of Centerview Partners LLC Opinion of Ocinciview Lutaicis and
+(a) Exhibit Number Description (2.1) Agreement and Plan of Merger dated as of August 3, 2009 among PepsiAmericas, Inc., PepsiCo, Inc. and Pepsi-Cola Metropolitan Bottling Company, Inc. (included as Appendix A to the proxy statement/prospectus) (the schedules and exhibits have been omitted pursuant to Item 601(b)(2) of Regulation S-K) (2.2) Waiver Letter from PepsiCo, Inc. dated as of November 16, 2009 (included as Appendix A-1 to the proxy statement/prospectus) (3.1) Amended and Restated Articles of Incorporation of PepsiCo, Inc., which are incorporated herein by reference to Exhibit 4.1 to PepsiCo, Inc.'s Registration Statement on Form S-8 (Registration No. 333-66632) (3.2) Bylaws of PepsiCo, Inc., as amended on September 18, 2009, which are incorporated herein by reference to Exhibit 3.2 to PepsiCo, Inc.'s Current Report on Form 8-K dated September 18, 2009 (5) Form of opinion of Womble Carlyle Sandridge & Rice, PLLC regarding legality (executed opinion to be filed by amendment) (8.1) Form of Opinion of Davis Polk & Wardwell LLP regarding tax matters (executed opinion to be filed by amendment) (8.2) Form of Opinion of Briggs and Morgan, P.A. regarding tax matters (executed opinion to be filed by amendment) (15) Letter of KPMG LLP, independent registered public accounting firm of PepsiCo, Inc., regarding unaudited interim financial information (21) Subsidiaries of PepsiCo, Inc., which is incorporated by reference to Exhibit 21 to PepsiCo's Annual Report on Form 10-K for the fiscal year ended December 27, 2008 (23.1) Consent of KPMG LLP, independent registered public accounting firm of PepsiCo, Inc. (23.2) Consent of KPMG LLP, independent registered public accounting firm of PepsiAmericas, Inc. (23.3) Consent of Deloitte & Touche LLP, independent registered public accounting firm of Bottling Group, LLC (23.4) Consent of Womble Carlyle Sandridge & Rice, PLLC (included in the form of opinion filed as Exhibit (5)) (23.5) Consent of Davis Polk & Wardwell LLP (included in the opinion filed as Exhibit (8.1) (23.6) Consent of Briggs and Morgan, P.A. (included in the opinion filed as Exhibit (8.2) (24) Power of Attorney of Registrant's Board of Directors (99.1) Preliminary Form of Proxy Card for PepsiAmericas, Inc. Special Meeting of Stockholders (99.2) Form of Election Form and Letter of Transmittal and Instructions for completing the Election Form and Letter of Transmittal (99.3) Consent of Goldman, Sachs & Co.
+(99.4) Consent of Centerview Partners LLC (99.5) Consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated (99.6) Commitment Letter among Bank of America, N.A., Banc of America Securities LLC, affiliates of Citigroup Global Markets Inc. and PepsiCo, Inc., dated August 3, 2009 (incorporated by reference to Exhibit 99.2 to the Current Report on Form 8-K of PepsiCo, Inc. filed on August 4, 2009) (99.7) Stipulation and Agreement of Compromise, Settlement, and Release dated November 20, 2009 (c) Exhibit Description Number (90)(c)(1) Description Opinion of Centerview Partners LLC (99)(c)(1) Opinion of Mentil Liveb Picture Forest 9.
+Creith Incorporated